Position

 How to become a Parts Technician?

 Becoming a Parts Technician can lead to a rewarding career in the automotive industry.
 This role involves ordering, receiving, and stocking parts for vehicles.
-It requires attention to detail and a solid understanding of automotive parts.
+It requires attention to detail and a solid understanding of automotive systems.
 Follow these steps to start your career as a Parts Technician.

 How long does it take to become a Parts Technician?